zcorleissen/documentation/source/api_v2_elasticsearch_resources.rst

    $ http

-Delete a user from the instance specified by name.
+Delete a user from the instance specified by name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash